 Since 1971, The Nature Trust of British Columbia has acquired a portfolio of conservation lands that includes fee simple acquisition, conservation covenants, and long term leases or licenses on Crown land.

 A Fee Simple acquisition means that The Nature Trust of BC owns the land, which is the most secure form of conserving land.
 There are a variety of ways that The Nature Trust gains ownership of land.
 In many cases it can be a combination of mechanisms:

 - transactions involving a partial donation with a cash purchase of the remaining fee simple title interest.

-Donations of land or conservation covenants may also be gifted to The Nature Trust under the federal Ecological Gifts Program.
-There are increased tax benefits to the donor, however, the donation must comply with the eco-gift requirements.
+The Nature Trust only receives conservation covenants as donations.
+Donations of conservation covenants may also be gifted to The Nature Trust of BC under the federal Ecological Gifts Program.
+This program offers increased tax benefits to the donor.
+However, the donation must comply with the eco-gift requirements.

 Leases and Licenses

 The Nature Trust is also responsible for overseeing the grazing management of 47,000 hectares (116,000 acres) of wildlife habitat conserved under long-term lease or grazing license.
 These conservation lands are part of The Nature Trust’s Biodiversity Ranches located in the South Okanagan.